maryna-kuriatnyk/test_for_wiki_pages/README.md

-# Performance Management Tool User guide
+# ProductName User guide

-Brief preview of user guides for a performance management tool.
+A brief preview of user guides for ProductName - a performance management tool.